nejohnson/format/doc/ManPage.md

 ### Fixed-Point Modifier ###

 The fixed-point modifier specifies the formatting rules for the `k` conversion specifier.
+It is required for all `k` conversions.
 It is ignored for all other conversion specifiers.

 A fixed-point modifier starts with `{` and ends with `}`.
-Within the parentheses are an optional integer width specifier, and period `.`, and a fractional width specifier.
-Both specifiers are positive decimal integers or asterisks `*` as described above where negative values are treated as zero.
+Within the parentheses are an integer width specifier, a period `.`, and a fractional width specifier.
+Both specifiers are positive decimal integers, or asterisks `*` as described above where negative values are treated as the minimum field widths.
+The integer width includes a mandatory sign bit; unsigned conversions are not supported.

+The minimum integer width is 1 (sign bit only, no integer bits), and the minimum fractional width is 1.
+The maximum width (integer + fractional) is the number of bits in a `long` integer type.

-For example, "`{24.8}`" specifies a fixed-point format comprising 24 integer bits and 8 fractional bits.
+For example, "`{24.8}`" specifies a fixed-point format comprising one sign bit, 23 integer bits and 8 fractional bits.

 ### Conversion Specifiers ###